 A tutorial on how to build a no-code web app to create and schedule a post for multiple social media destinations using Bubble.io and Ayrshare

-In this tutorial we will build a web application similar to Buffer or Hootsuite that lets you post to multiple social media destinations from a single screen.
-This is a no-code app built by on Bubble.io with the social media connectivity handled by Ayrshare.
-Both Bubble and Ayrshare offer free plans to let you build the app and get it fully functional with no cost.
+In this tutorial we will build a web application similar to Buffer, Hootsuite, and many others that let you post to multiple social media destinations from a single screen.
+This is a no-code web app built by on Bubble.io with the social media connectivity handled by Ayrshare.
+Both Bubble and Ayrshare offer free plans to let you build the web app and get it fully functional with no cost.

 App Overview: Creating and Deleting Workflows